-Rosemont awards Bachelor of Arts (B.A.), Bachelor of Fine Arts (B.F.A.), and Bachelor of Science (B.S.) degrees.
-Majors are offered in the following fields: Biochemistry, Biology, Business (Accounting, Management and International Business), Chemistry, Economics, English, French, German, History, History of Art, Mathematics, Philosophy, Political Science, Psychology, Religious Studies, Spanish, and Studio Art.
+Majors are offered in the following fields, Biochemistry, Biology, Business (Accounting, Finance, Management, Marketing and International Business), Chemistry, English, Environmental Studies, History, History of Art, Mathematics, Philosophy, Political Science, Psychology, Religious Studies, Spanish and Studio Art.
 Interdisciplinary majors are offered in Humanities and Social Sciences.
 Pre-Law and Pre-Health advising and Teacher Certification are also provided.

 Rosemont will consider granting advanced credit on an individual basis for students who have scored successfully on the International Baccalaureate Examinations.

 If you have prior college credits or a degree from an accredited international institution or technical school and wish to find out if these credits will transfer, you will need to have each transcript evaluated by ECE (Educational Transcript Evaluations) or WES (World Education Services).

 Rosemont students are interesting, exciting young men and women who bring their special talents and abilities to our campus.
 Our student population is both ethnically and geographically diverse and approximately 8% of our undergraduate students are from overseas.
 International students find our small size to be very beneficial when learning about and becoming familiar with American culture and making new friends.